Alex-G-Strong/HugoBasedNZBlog/Index.md

 My thoughts, delivered to you directly.

 ## Footnotes:

 Of course I am footnotes guy.
 I LOVE my footnotes.

-`*` Technically, a Walkabout, in the strict sense, is not kiwi at all, but rather Aboriginal Australian.
-There exists a very large difference between Kiwi's and Aussies (and Aboriginal of Australia and the Māori of New Zealand), but it seems from some Google-Fu that no equivalent to the "walkabout" exists in NZ slang, nor could I think of one in my own US slang.
+[^1]: Technically, a Walkabout, in the strict sense, is not kiwi at all, but rather Aboriginal Australian.
+There exists a very large difference between Kiwi's and Aussies (as well as the Aboriginal of Australia and the Māori of New Zealand), but it seems from some Google-Fu that no equivalent to the "walkabout" exists in NZ slang, nor could I think of one in my own US slang.
 So for now, and likely forever, this will be my Big Walkabout.